 HEArts Grant applications will be reviewed by a Committee comprised of UT Dallas faculty with relevant scholarly experience.
 Applicants will receive a brief list of strengths and weaknesses with a numerical rank (5=highly meritorious and recommended for funding, 1=low priority for application consideration).
-Awards will be announced within 3 weeks following the completion of reviews and funding will be available soon thereafter.
+Awards will be announced following the completion of reviews and funding will be available soon thereafter.
 Evaluation criteria include:

 - Impact of the scholarly product for the field, capacity to enhance visibility for the faculty member and institution, and possibility of future external funding opportunities.